 Chances are we don't have it yet.
 We do a pretty good job keeping up, and unless there was a holiday or something and we're just inundated with samples, we try to run it the same day or the day after we receive it in the mail.

 Aw, come on.
 Are you sure you don't have it stashed away somewhere?

 Trust me.
 We don't make money unless we run your sample, so we don't have any reason to leave them sitting around in back somewhere.
 If you receive more kits from us, then we either got your sample or we got your online payment.
 We automatically send a couple kits when we put you into the system.
-We only charge your card after we do the analysis, so if your card has been charged, then we did get it, but your email report didn't go through.
+We only charge your card after we do the analysis, so if your card has been charged then we did your sample but the email report didn't go through.
 Check your spam filter, and if it's not there, give us a call.